NEED HELP? Call the Hôtel-Dieu Grace Healthcare 24 Hour Crisis Line at 519-973-4435

 CMHA Windsor-Essex and CMHA Brant-Haldimand-Norfolk have partnered with Agriculture Wellness Ontario, a suite of agriculture focused programming delivered by CMHA Ontario Division, to deliver a new pilot program for international agricultural workers.

+The program launched in early 2025 and be delivered over two years, with resources available in Spanish, French and English in year one, expanding to include Tagalog in year two.
 This program is funded through the Sustainable Canadian Agricultural Partnership (Sustainable CAP), a five-year (2023-28), $3.5-billion investment by federal, provincial and territorial governments to strengthen competitiveness, innovation and resiliency of Canada’s agriculture, agri‐food and agri‐based products sector.

 Learn more at https://agriculturewellnessontario.ca/iawwp/.